-Former Minnesota Supreme Court Justice Alan Page and Minneapolis Fed President Neel Kashkari have launched an initiative to introduce an amendment to the Minnesota constitution to guarantee quality education for all children.
-The goal is to close Minnesota’s statewide education achievement gaps.
+Retired Minnesota Supreme Court Justice Alan Page and Minneapolis Fed President Neel Kashkari launched an initiative in January 2020 to introduce an amendment to the Minnesota constitution to guarantee quality education for all children.
+The goal: to close Minnesota’s statewide education achievement gaps.
 Learn more here.

-This event—“Children First: A Community Conversation on Educating All Children”—is intended to inform, seek new ideas, and build momentum for this important initiative.
+This kickoff event—“Children First: A Community Conversation on Educating All Children”— attracted more than 200 concerned civic, business, education, and elected leaders to detail the specifics of the proposed amendment, to seek new ideas, and to build momentum for this important initiative.

 “The winners in this amendment are children.
 Everybody we meet with says they want to put children first—this is the chance to finally do that.”

 “It’s about changing the future for the children of Minnesota, and I guess you can say that’s bold.”

 Neel Kashkari, President, Federal Reserve Bank of Minneapolis

 ||Overview of research [Video]